mcraiha/mcraiha.github.io/index.md

 layout: page
 ---

-This page is index for some of the coding related content I have produced.
+This page is index for some of the coding/computer/pop culture related content I have produced.

 ## Blog posts
 {% for post in site.posts %}